Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Empirical study

 \section{Empirical study}

-To achieve certain biological functions, genes tend to work in groups which are known as gene-sets.
-Analysis and interpretation based on gene-sets derive more power than focusing on individual gene in extracting biological insights \citep{S05}.
-It has drawn increasing attentions to identify gene-sets associated with biological states of interest, such as gene-sets associated with disease developments or evolutionary mutations, in biomedical research and general genome analysis \citep{S05,ET_2007,RNR_2008,T11}.
-The gene-sets are technically defined in gene ontology (GO) system which provides structured vocabularies producing the names of the sets or known as GO terms.
-Three categories of gene ontologies of interest have been identified: biological processes (BP), cellular components (CC) and molecular functions (MF).
-That is, a particular gene-set will belong to one of these three groups of GO terms.
+Analysis and interpretation based on gene-sets or GO terms derive more power than focusing on individual gene in extracting biological insights \citep{S05}.
+It has drawn increasing attentions to identify GO terms associated with biological states of interest \citep{S05,ET_2007,RNR_2008}.
+A particular GO term belongs to one of the three categories of gene ontologies of interest: biological processes (BP), cellular components (CC) and molecular functions (MF).